Saturday, April 29, 2023

 .............................

 1. In a large pot, sauté onion in oil until it starts to soften.
-Add the turnip pieces and fold together, about 5 minutes.
+Add the turnip pieces and fold together for about 5 minutes.
 Toss in the Swiss chard, and fold.
 Fold in coriander, turmeric, and tomato paste if used.
 Pour in hot water or broth to cover them by about 5 inches, and mix well.
 Add the pulsed rice, stir well; also add salt, black pepper, lemon juice, and sugar.
 Bring the pot to a boil, and then reduce heat to medium-low and simmer, covered, until turnip is tender and soup starts to slightly thicken.
-Stir occasionally to prevent the soup from sticking to the bottom of the pot, about 20 minutes.
+Stir occasionally to prevent the soup from sticking to the bottom of the pot, for about 20 minutes.

 And enjoy this hearty delicious soup.
 My children nicknamed this soup, Shorbat Kuluhu, (Eat It Soup) after I told them how the prophet Muhammad recommended eating turnips to his followers saying, "Eat it, and do not tell your enemies about it."
 It is that good!
 So next time you catch a cold or something, you know what to do.